trskop/grimoire/articles/2020-10-11-configure-services-with-dhall.markdown

 [CONFIG=EXPR] EXECUTABLE [--config=EXPR] [--typecheck]
 ```

-Is that at least either `CONFIG=EXPR` or `--config=EXPR` must be supplied when
+Is that at least either `CONFIG=EXPR`{.bash} or `--config=EXPR`{.bash} must be
-running the service.
-This is to avoid having defaults in our services.
-While it
+supplied when running the service.
+This is to avoid having defaults in our
-can be useful to start the service with test configuration, it can easily lead
+services.
+While it can be useful to start the service with test configuration,
-to production misconfiguration.
+it can easily lead to production misconfiguration.

 Some related articles: